tristankrass/weatherApp/README.md

 This is a free to use weather info for anyone who is intrested Instructions to follow.

+To fire Up the final product on your local machine. run serve -s build in your terminal.

+I hope you enjoy it.
+The final product can also be seen on

+// Here are the things that this app resolves.
 Ilmateate app

 1. Saab näha praeguse asukoha ilmateadet